snay2/task-tracker/api.markdown

 The API is RESTful and can be implemented in any language.
 Here are the basic
 operations:

-## /task/list
-Gets a list of all the active tasks, or all the tasks in a given category

-Parameters:
-* _category_ (optional)

-Returns: list of task objects

 ## /task/create
 Creates a new task

 Parameters:

 * _name_ Name of the task
 * _category_ (optional) Category ID
 * _due_ (optional) Due date of the task